-- 5.3 The expert also used a non-invasive moisture meter applied to the internal face of external walls to detect areas of moisture ingress.
+- 5.1 The Authority commissioned an independent expert to inspect and report on the cladding.
+The expert stated that the cladding and its coating system appear to have been finished to a high standard and in a tradesman like manner.
+Sheet joints were not detectable and there was no evidence of any cracking at any location.
+There were head flashings to windows with the exception of the three mentioned below.
+The expert's report identified the following areas of concern in relation to the cladding: - There were no head flashings over three windows; and - There were two areas where the base of the cladding had insufficient ground clearance. - 5.2 The expert also used a non-invasive moisture meter applied to the internal face of external walls to detect areas of moisture ingress.
 There was no detection of moisture beneath the plasterboard surface.
-While a lack of moisture does not of itself indicate that the cladding is code compliant, it is indicative of the efficiency of the cladding in preventing moisture ingress to date. - 5.4 Copies of the expert's report were provided to each of the parties.
-The territorial authority did not comment on the report but the owner made the following comments on the initial report: - The territorial authority's inspection reports verified that the correct mesh had been used:
+While a lack of moisture does not of itself indicate that the cladding is code compliant, it is indicative of the efficiency of the cladding in preventing moisture ingress to date. - 5.3 Copies of the expert's report were provided to each of the parties.
+The territorial authority did not comment on the report but the owner made the following comments on the report: - The territorial authority's inspection reports verified that the correct mesh had been used; - No flashings were required to the three windows mentioned in the report as the cladding overhung the windows, forming a flashing and the windows themselves are hanging in the brick veneer cavity; and